Products and Services Privacy Policy

 4. HOW WE USE YOUR PERSONAL DATA

-We will collect personal information where the processing is in our or our customer’s legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
-These include legitimate business interests which provide a societal benefit, such as preventing fraud, protecting vulnerable customers, crime prevention and detection.
+We will collect and process personal information where we have a lawful basis for doing so, including where the processing is for a legitimate interest and not overridden by your data protection interests or fundamental rights and freedoms.
+Legitimate

-We may share your personal data with the parties set out below for the purposes set out in the table:
+We share your personal data with our Customers on the lawful basis and for the

 Purpose